kestra-io/docs/content/blogs/2023-10-13-kestra-mls.md

 ---
 title: "Efficient & Automated Football Analytics in MLS with Kestra"
-description: "Major League of Soccer clubs use Kestra to streamline their analytics initiative"
+description: "How a Major League of Soccer club use Kestra to power its analytics initiative"
 date: 2023-10-13T14:30:00
 category: Solutions
 author:
   name: Benoit Pimpaud
   image: "bpimpaud"
-image: /blogs/2023-10-13-kestra-mls
+image: /blogs/2023-10-13-kestra-mls.jpg
 ---

 Taking data-driven decisions in sport is now a keystone to improve athlete performances and financial strategy.
 The [Major League Soccer](https://www.mlssoccer.com/) has seen a huge growth since years and many clubs didn’t wait to modernize their assets.
 They rely now on full football analytics teams to take important decisions regarding player performances, player transfers and finance.